ValeevGroup/tiledarray/INSTALL.md

 * `LAPACK_INCLUDE_DIRS` -- (optional) a list of directories which contain BLAS/LAPACK-related header files
 * `LAPACK_COMPILE_DEFINITIONS` -- (optional) a list of preprocessor definitions required for any code that uses BLAS/LAPACK-related header files
 * `LAPACK_COMPILE_OPTIONS` -- (optional) a list of compiler options required for any code that uses BLAS/LAPACK-related header files
+* `BLA_STATIC` -- indicates whether static or shared LAPACK and BLAS
+*  libraries will be perferred.

 The last three variables are only needed if your code will use non-Fortran BLAS/LAPACK library API (such as CBLAS or LAPACKE) and thus needs access to the header files.
 TiledArray only uses BLAS via the Fortran API, hence the last three